Works in this series with their own Trivia pages:

 - Reality Subtext: Remember the orderly that Sarah brutalizes during her breakout?
 The one who beat her so she could be restrained?
 The actor kept pulling that blow too much, and Linda Hamilton badly bruised her knees on the hard floor with each take.
 She took out her frustration on the poor guy.
 Also Enforced Method Acting.

-- Star-Making Role: Arnold Schwarzenegger had already made Conan the Barbarian, but this propelled him even further into stardom (marking even his first 0).
+- Star-Making Role: Arnold Schwarzenegger had already made Conan the Barbarian (1982), but this propelled him even further into stardom (marking even his first Billed Above The Title role).